treep78/html-css-sass/README.md

 > indentation.
 Paragraphs are block-level elements.
 >
 > [<p> - HTML (HyperText Markup Language) &#124; MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p)

-Since semantics don't just depend on what developers think the semantics are, but how the reader of our content would interpret meaning, it is acceptable to use the generic block element, `div`, for our quote, instead.

 We already have a style that draws attention to the quote in our manifest.
 Let's clean that up by extracting that rule into a module.